Important news as to what happened to ALL Yahoo Groups.

 - Message History

-Although it will apparently still be possible to send out messages to other members after December 14, there will no longer be any online archives at all.
-It will be no more than an email redirection service.
-This will seriously reduce the usability of the groups as it will no longer be possible to read the previous messages online.
+Although it is still possible to send out messages to other members after December 16, there are no online archives at all.
+It is now no more than an email redirection service.
+This has seriously reduced the usability of the groups as it is no longer be possible to read the previous messages online.

 So what does this mean for Yahoo Group Owners?